Izenda7Series/docs/ref/api_dashboard_designer.rst

      - Validates dashboard access.
    * - `GET dashboard/allowedSavingCategories`_
      - Returns an array of allowed saving categories for dashboard.
+   * - `POST dashboard/allowedSavingCategories`_
+     - Returns an array of allowed saving categories for dashboard, with total number of items.
+   * - `POST dashboard/allowedSavingSubCategories`_
+     - Returns an array of allowed saving sub-categories for dashboard, with total number of items.
    * - `POST dashboard/loadCommonFilters`_
      - Returns a list of report filters that are common among all report parts from a dashboard definition.
    * - `GET dashboard/commonFilters/{dashboard_id}`_